-Vanessa Walby enters her fifth season as the head coach of WashU’s volleyball program in 2018.
+Vanessa Walby enters her sixth season as the head coach of WashU’s volleyball program in 2019.

 Walby was hired as the sixth head coach in the 40-year history of the program Dec.
 23, 2013.

 WashU volleyball’s tradition of excellence has continued under the guidance of Walby as the team captured the University Athletic Association (UAA) conference championship in 2015 and 2017 while also advancing to the NCAA Division III National Championship match in 2016.
 She was rewarded with her fourth overall and second UAA Coach of the Year award with WashU in 2017.
 Under the tutelage of Walby, the Bears advanced to the NCAA Regional Championship match in three consecutive seasons (2014-2016).

 In her first season on the Danforth Campus, Walby led the Bears to a 35-6 record and an appearance in the NCAA Regional Championship match.
 Her 35 wins were the most by a first-year coach in school history.

 During the 2016 season, WashU enjoyed its deepest run in the NCAA postseason with Walby at the helm.
 The Bears won five straight matches to earn a spot in the National Championship match, ultimately concluding the season as the national runner-up with a record of 27-11.

 Walby arrived at WashU after a six-year stint as the head coach at the University of Chicago.
 She compiled a 163-71 (.697) record at Chicago and led the Maroons to the NCAA Tournament each of her last four seasons.
-Walby earned 2013 UAA Coaching Staff of the Year honors for the second-consecutive season after leading Chicago to a 27-11 record and the school’s first conference championship.
+Walby earned 2013 UAA Coaching Staff of the Year honors for two straight seasons after leading Chicago to a 27-11 record and the school’s first conference championship.

 Walby engineered a dramatic turnaround at Chicago after inheriting a program that had won only seven matches the year before, building it into a nationally competitive program.
 She led Chicago to a 19-17 mark in her debut campaign in 2008, and followed with a 28-13 record in 2009, including a third-place finish in the UAA.